RAMilewski/Video-Director-5-for-Wirecast-5/README.md

 Download the zip archive, unzip and place the VideoDirector5 folder in the Documents folder of your wirecast machine.
 VideoDirector4/docs/index.html contains complete configuration and operation instructions.

-VideoDirector 5 is still pre-release code.
+VideoDirector5 is still pre-release code.
 Expect bugs and changes.
-Check back often.
+Telestream appears to have made changes between Wirecast 4 and Wirecast 5 that make scripting more difficult and the performance of VideoDirector5 is substantially worse than VideoDirector4 used with Wirecast 4   Check back often, we'll see if things improve over the next couple of Wirecast 5 releases.